nguyenthithao-th/ShopApp---MultiModule---Springboot/README.md

 This project is a **multi-module backend application** built with **Java** and **Spring Boot**.
 It simulates the backend of an e-commerce platform with modular separation of concerns.
-Each module handles a specific domain such as authentication, product management, ordering, payment, and inventory.
+Each module handles a specific domain such as authentication, product management, ordering, payment, review and inventory.

 The goal is to practice **modular monolith architecture**, **secure authentication/authorization**, and **event-driven communication** within a single project.